open-compass/opencompass/configs/datasets/subjective/wildbench/wildbench.md

 We support the [wildbench dataset](https://github.com/allenai/WildBench), developed by Lin et al. Please refer to their repo for more detail.

-You have to download our preprocessed dataset from .
+You have to download our preprocessed dataset.
 The format of dir should be like:

 ```
 wildbench